visualpartnership/public-speaking/README.md

 ## Acknowledgments

-Most of this exercises were supervised and designed by [Pedro Kominik](https://twitter.com/PedroKominik).
+Most of this exercises were supervised and co-designed by [Pedro Kominik](https://twitter.com/PedroKominik).

+## Important

+You can't reproduce totally or partially this content without an explicit permission by the creator.
+This content is under GPL-3.0 license.